Phong Lighting Model

 Learning Objectives

-- Understand the three components of the Phong lighting model
+• Understand the basic components of the Phong lighting model: ambient, diffuse, and specular reflection.

 Key Concepts